SahilJ97/AutoPunc/README.txt

 $ ./train_and_eval.sh > train_and_eval.log

 This script produces 2 trained models: model-untuned.pt (trained only on NSC data) and model-tuned.pt (fine-tuned on IWSLT text-only data).
 It also evaluates those models in various settings.
 After the process finishes running, train_and_eval.log will contain the entire training log and all evaluation results.
+It will also contain demos of the end-to-end system (strings punctuated by the model) for both the tuned and untuned models.